shdkpr2008/content-deployer-network/README.md

 This is the central controller more like a torrent tracker used to track seeds and peers.

 ### Dom Script
-This script is responsible to trigger socket events on page initilization.
+This script is responsible to trigger socket events on web page.

 ## Requirements
 1. NodeJS
-2. WebRTC Enabled Browser
+2. MongoDB
+3. WebRTC enabled browser

 ## Usage
 ```